OpenDSA/OpenDSA/RST/en/Glossary.rst

    information theoretic lower bound
-      A :term:`lower bound` on the amount of resources needed to solve a problem based on the number of bits of information needed to uniquely specify the answer.
+      A :term:`lower bound` on the amount of resources needed to solve a :term:`problem` based on the number of bits of information needed to uniquely specify the answer.
       Sometimes referred to as a "Shannon theoretic lower bound" due to Shannon's work on information theory and entropy.
       An example is that sorting has a lower bound of